🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 In an equal-weight index, each stock counts equally toward the index’s value, regardless of whether the company is large or small, or what shares are currently trading for.
 The same is true of any corresponding fund.

 There are advantages to investing in an equal-weight index fund over a capitalization-weighted index or price-weighted index.
-For example, equal-weighted indices may generate better or more consistent returns.
+For example, equal-weighted indexes may generate better or more consistent returns.
 Investing in an equal-weight index may be appealing to investors who prefer a value investing strategy or who want to diversify their portfolio to minimize risk.

 FAQ